etiennedm/etiennedm.github.io/_posts/2019-05-21-microcontroller-misc-vocabulary.md

 date: 2019-05-21 12:00:00 +0200
 categories: software microcontroller
 ---
-Here are some concepts that I had to learn about when working with microcontrollers at work Some of the explanations might be specific to Nordic's nRF family and NXP's Kinetis family of microcontrollers since these are what our products are using.
+Here are some concepts or tools that I had to learn about when working with microcontrollers.
+Some of the explanations might be specific to Nordic's nRF family and NXP's Kinetis family of microcontrollers since these are what our products are using.